FIRE-Phoebe/Gas_Price_analysis/README.md

 ## Results
 1. Models Evaluations:

-   Overall models we have applied, the ARIMA model has the highest R-squared score is 92%, which indicates this model is the best fit for our gasoline datasets.
+   Overall models we have applied, the ARIMA model has the highest R-squared score of 92%, which indicates this model is the best fit for our gasoline datasets.
 Comparing to the Linear Regression Models, ARIMA has the lowest mean squared error and median absolute error even though the mean absolute error for MRM2 has the lowest score and better explained variance score.
 Besides, we have four attemps on Linear Regression Models with different factors.
 Among those attemps, MRM2 and MRM3 have better results but there's trade-off.
 The OLS Regression results show the factors(not including dummies) for all attemps are not significant.

 <p align=center>
   <img src='Resources/images/model_evaluation_new.PNG' width=700 height=200></p>